Mastering INDEX and MATCH: A Powerful Alternative to VLOOKUP - OnRamp Analytics

 =MATCH(lookup_value, lookup_array, [match_type])

-for the largest value less than or equal to lookup_value (sorted in ascending order). -
+• 1 = largest value less than or equal to the lookup_value (ascending order)

-for the smallest value greater than or equal to lookup_value (sorted in descending order).
+• -1 = smallest value greater than or equal to the lookup_value (descending order)

 How to Use INDEX and MATCH Together